 Different Types of Cells

-Although there are lots of different cells, most of them can be divided into two main categories: prokaryotic and eukaryotic.
+Although there are lots of different kinds of cells, they are often divided into two main categories: prokaryotic and eukaryotic.

-Eukaryotic Cells - these cells are a lot bigger and have a cell nucleus which houses the cell's DNA.
+- These cells are typically a lot bigger and more complex than prokaryotic cells.
+They have a defined cell nucleus which houses the cell's DNA.
 These are the types of cells we find in plants and animals.

 Parts of the Cell